wychlw/RemoSwitch/README.md

 - Avoid: add any connection to the TF card plug when adding the margin (or you WILL HAVE A BAD TIME thinking how to remove the PCB margin)

 These parts are optional, but recommended:
-- A XTAL crystal for the MCU: Help the stability when using with interference
+- A XTAL crystal for the MCU: improves the stability in bad working conditions
-- A XTAL crystal for the HUB: Some CH334P may not have the internal RC clock.
+- A XTAL crystal for the HUB: some CH334P may not have the internal RC clock.
-- All ESD-prevention parts: you don't want the ESD kill your device through the USB port/TF plug, do you? :)
+- All ESD-prevention parts: you don't want the ESD kill your device through the USB port/TF plug :)

 These parts are not needed, unless in some special cases:
-- The second CH217 switch: you want up to 5A current?
+- The second CH217 switch: you want up to 5A current.
 Well...
-We provide this functionality, but...
-Coonsider some outside solution? ~(An exposed relay to control the 110-220V power supply IS NOT A GOOD IDEA)~
+We provide this possibility, but...
+Consider some outside solution? ~(An exposed relay to control the 110-220V power supply IS NOT A GOOD IDEA)~
-- The XTAL cristal for the TF reader: high speed/your reader won't work.
+- The XTAL cristal for the TF reader: high speed/wont't work without it .

 ### Building the Firmware